llesoil/comptage-doigts/README.md

 ## Models

+This part describes how the data analysis is implemented.

+See all the consumers.py files to see how the web app uses these models.

 ### Speech recognition model

+Input: A spoken number in a sound file (.wav format)

+Output: The prediction of the last number you said

+I did not train anything for this model, I just used sphinx, a speech recognition software.

+Working with google speech recognition tools gives better results, but you have a limited number of requests you can send in a day (50 requests of 1 minute max), so your software will break at some point.

+TODO: Develop some fancy model, to classify your speech into seven categories; (0, 1, 2, 3, 4, 5, nothing said or not a number).
+Or just train a new dictionary on a reduced vocabulary withi numbers.

 Unlike the others models, you will have to install other linux packages to get this model working.